-CBT Tool and Guidelines PBT Equivalent and Guidelines Reference Sheet same as CBT • Assignment in iTester: not assigned prior to testing; available to all students During Testing: Available for grades 5-8 mathematics only.
+CBT Tool and Guidelines PBT Equivalent and Guidelines Reference Sheet same as CBT Assignment in iTester: not assigned prior to testing; available to all students During Testing: Available for grades 5-8 mathematics only.
 The reference sheet provides conversions for units of measurement (e.g., 1 mile = 5280 feet) and geometric formulas (e.g., for parallelograms, A = bh).
 There is a separate reference sheet for each grade which includes information appropriate for that grade.
 Students can use the information in the reference sheet to help answer some test questions. • Materials: Test Administrator provides printed reference sheets to students taking grades 5-8 mathematics tests.
 The reference sheet provides conversions for units of measurement (e.g., 1 mile = 5280 feet) and geometric formulas (e.g., for parallelograms, A = bh).
 There is a separate reference sheet for each grade which includes information appropriate for that grade.
 During Testing: Students can use the information in the mathematics reference sheet to help answer some test questions.
-Ruler/Protractor Before Testing: • Assignment in iTester: not assigned prior to testing; available to all students During Testing: Embedded rulers and protractors are available to students taking certain mathematics tests.
-See the TAM for more information on the tools available for each grade. same as CBT Before Testing: • Materials: Test Administrator provides students with paper rulers and protractors for the appropriate grades/sections.
+Ruler/Protractor same as CBT Assignment in iTester: not assigned prior to testing; available to all students During Testing: Embedded rulers and protractors are available to students taking certain mathematics tests.
 See the TAM for more information on the tools available for each grade.
+Materials: Test Administrator provides students with paper rulers and protractors for the appropriate grades/sections.
+See the TAM for more information on the tools available for each grade.
 During Testing: Students use rulers and/or protractors to help answer questions on the mathematics tests.
-Sketch Tool (Not available on constructed response items) Before Testing: • Assignment in iTester: not assigned prior see Blank Scratch Paper During Testing: The Sketch tool can be used to sketch, highlight, or underline text on the screen.
+Sketch Tool (Not available on constructed response items) see Blank Scratch Paper Assignment in iTester: not assigned prior to testing; available to all students During Testing: The Sketch tool can be used to sketch, highlight, or underline text on the screen.
 This tool will only appear on items that do not have a sketchpad widget or rich text editor response option.
-Text Highlight Highlighter Before Testing: Assignment in iTester: not assigned prior to testing; available to all students Before Testing: During Testing: The Text Highlight tool can be used to select text and highlight the selection.
+Text Highlight Highlighter Assignment in iTester: not assigned prior to testing; available to all students Before Testing: Materials: Test Administrator provides student with highlighter(s).
+During Testing: The Text Highlight tool can be used to select text and highlight the selection.
 During Testing: The student highlights text as needed to recall and/or emphasize.

 CBT Tool and Guidelines PBT Equivalent and Guidelines Zoom View (magnifier) Magnification/Enlargement Device Assignment in iTester: not assigned prior to testing; available to all students During Testing: Students can magnify the entire screen in four increments: 100%, 150%, 200%, and 300%.
-Materials: Test Administrator provides student with magnification/enlargement device.
+Before Testing: • Materials: Test Administrator provides student with magnification/enlargement device.
 During Testing: The student uses external magnification or enlargement devices to increase the font or graphic size (e.g., projector, CCTV, eye-glass mounted or hand-held magnifiers, electronic magnification systems, etc.).